-- Appoint someone with specified authority to have responsibility for our volunteers - who will also be our primary contact person in regard to all volunteering matters. - Be clear about specifying the number and type of volunteers required - including the skills, competencies and attitudinal qualities. - Ensure our Coordinators are informed of any relevant changes.
+- Appoint someone with specified authority to have responsibility for our volunteers - who will also be our primary contact person regarding all volunteering matters. - Be clear about specifying the number and type of volunteers required - including the skills, competencies and attitudinal qualities. - Ensure the XSJN Coordinator is informed of any relevant changes.